 The current exercise price of the Warrants is \$11.50 per share of Common Stock.
-The closing market price of our Common Stock as of February 7, 2024 as reported by Nasdaq was \$2.75 per share.
+The closing market price of our Common Stock as of January 31, 2024, was \$2.26 per share.
 If the market price of our Common Stock is less than the exercise price of a holder's warrants, it is unlikely that holders will exercise their warrants.
 There can be no assurance that the Warrants will be in the money prior to their expiration.
 As the exercise prices of the Warrants are greater than the current market price of our Common Stock, such Warrants are unlikely to be exercised at this time and therefore the Company does not expect to receive any proceeds from such exercise of the Warrants in the near term.